 Under the NCATS CTSA Program, which grant mechanisms are eligible for these supplements and how much time can be requested?

 The request cannot exceed the length of time remaining for the UL1 grant project period.
-(Potential no cost extensions are not considered as length of time remaining for these requests.)
-Typically a grant should have at least two years remaining in order to request a supplement for a graduate student, postdoctoral fellow, or investigators developing independent research careers to provide an optimal career development experience for the candidate.
-The requested time should be tailored to the candidate’s proposed research project, training and mentoring plans.
+Potential no cost extensions are not considered as length of time remaining for these requests.
+A grant must have at least two years remaining to request a supplement.
+The requested time should be two years and the research training experience should be tailored to the candidate’s proposed research project, training and mentoring plans.

 The UL1 mechanism is a cooperative agreement and does not directly fund research projects.
 What types of research projects can be proposed that would fall under the scope of the parent award?

-Mentors and their candidates must propose to be conducting high quality translational and clinical research, similar to the type of research that would fall under the purview of the CTSA Program hubs’ pilot project program, KL2 or TL1 programs.
+Mentors and their candidates must propose to be conducting high quality clinical and translational science research, similar to the type of research that would fall under the purview of the CTSA Program hubs’ pilot project program, KL2 or TL1 programs.